rlkamalapurkar/ipopt_mex/README.md

     export PKGDIR=$PREFIX/ipopt
 	export INCLUDEDIR=$PREFIX/include/coin-or
 	```
-	- Install toolchain and compilers (
+	- Install toolchain and compilers (meson and ninja are only needed for spral)
 	```
 	brew update
 	brew upgrade